-Diversity in Casting: The Challenge
+Diversity in Casting: The Inherent Challenge

-The casting landscape has changed.
-Authenticity and diversity have taken center stage to the near-monochromatic casting sessions of the past.
-Personally, I think casting with authenticity and diversity in mind is just way more fun! …But it’s not necessarily as simple as scheduling more audition times for diverse talent.
+The casting landscape has changed over the years.
+Authenticity and diversity have taken center stage to the near-monochromatic roles casting directors were tasked to fill in the past.
+And thank goodness!
+Not only are today’s scripts a more honest representation of our world, from a casting director’s perspective, their diversity is simply more fun to cast!
+But casting them is not necessarily as easy as scheduling more auditions for diverse talent.
 Finding a cast that’s authentic to a project can have its challenges.

-For more information about O’Haver + Company Casting, email jenny.ohaver@gmail.com or call 413-528-6728.
+For more information about O’Haver + Company Casting, email Jenny O’Haver, CSA at: jenny.ohaver@gmail.com or call 413-528-6728.

 O’Haver + Company… Casting the Human Story.